-A gateway into Chicago’s Fulton Market District lies a boutique wine bar—Joe’s Imports.
+A few feet past the gateway into Chicago’s Fulton Market District lies a boutique wine bar—Joe’s Imports.
 The space is intimate and inviting, with warm woods, cozy banquets, aged brick and contemporary European furnishings throughout.
-Joe’s Imports invites guests to uncork worldly bottles of wine from Joe’s curated selection of unique wines inspired by his travels, while passing plates of modern Mediterranean noshes.
-Joe’s goal is to take each guest on a vacation in a glass, through each sip of wine.
-Read more below to learn about Fulton Market’s newest boutique wine bar.
+Joe’s Imports invites guests to uncork worldly bottles of wine from Joe’s curated selection inspired by his travels, while passing plates of modern Mediterranean noshes.
+Joe’s goal is to take each guest on a vacation through each sip of wine.
+Read below to learn about Fulton Market’s newest boutique wine bar.

 Who are you?

 Joe Fiely, operating partner, wine director of Joe’s Imports, sommelier, wine-lover and traveler.

 How long have you been in the neighborhood?

 Joe’s Imports has been in the West Loop for a few months, since mid-February 2019.
 Look out for our bistro-like patio soon!